binary-manu/arch-ansible/README.md

         password: "..."
       manu:
         password: "..."
+        is_admin: true   # Optional item, true if missing
+        groups:   []     # Optional item, empty list if missing

-Passwords for new users created on the target system.
+Settings for new users created on the target system.
 This should contain passwords for all users defined in `global_admins`.
+Users that have `is_admin` set to a truthy value will be added to the `wheel` group.
+Additional groups can be specified as the `groups` list.
+To retain backward compatibility, all fields but `password` are optional.
+Don't try to add sudo capabilities by manually adding `wheel` to `groups`, use `is_admin` instead.
+This allows for a degree of flexibility in how sudo access is implemented.
+For `root`, only `password` is considered.

 `roles/utils/defaults/main.yaml`